pepihasenfuss/pepihasenfuss/README.md

 Ungravel groups may found a start-up or any other initiative together.

-It is a fair and safe space for informal team building.
+It is a fair and safe space for informal team building, available in beta on 15 chains.
 <br><br>

 Sample ENS-Group:  https://app.ens.domains/cab-shirt.eth